fluent/fluentd-website/content/blog/20240702_fluent-package-v5.0.4-has-been-released.md

 ### Fixed to prevent launching Fluentd wrongly if the service is already running

-In this release, foolproof mechanism was implemented to prevent launching Fluentd wrongly if the service is already running.
+In this release, a foolproof mechanism was implemented to prevent launching Fluentd wrongly if the service is already running.

 As you know, you can check the version of Fluentd with `fluentd --version`, but there is a case that `fluentd -v` is executed wrongly to do it.